KleistLab/GInPipe/README.md

 The parameter is optional, with default 7.

-#### Estimate the minimal number of infected
+#### Estimate the minimum number of infected

 The smoothed phi estimates are a proxy for the underlying true number of infected.
-If the reported new cases are available for the same time horizon, we can estimate the minimal number of truely infected.
+If the reported new cases are available for the same time horizon, we can estimate the minimum number of truly infected.

 The reported cases table can be provided with the following parameters in the [`config.yaml`](./config.yaml):